LysiaStolhofer/Bamazon/README.md

 ## Overview

-In this activity I created an Amazon-like storefrint with MySQL.
+In this activity I created an Amazon-like storefront with MySQL.
 The application takes orders from customers and deplete stock from the store's inventory.
 As a bonus I programmed the app to track product sales across my store's departments and then provided a summary of the highest-grossing departments in the store.

 ### Part #1: Customer View